dewiniaid/BlueprintExtensions/README.md

   corner or edge.
 This is useful if you can't fit a large blueprint entirely on screen and need to make it align against some existing structure -- i.e. for tiling solar layouts.

-* Blueprint Mirror: Mirror a blueprint horizontally or vertically, correctly fixing most entities can be fixed.
+* Blueprint Mirror: Mirror a blueprint horizontally or vertically.
+This correctly fixes splitter orientation, and if [GDIW](https://mods.factorio.com/mod/GDIW) is installed it will also switch fluid recipes to their mirrored versions.

 * Wireswap: Swap circuit wire colors within a blueprint.